Jango73/qt-plus/README.md

 ### CGeoUtilities
 Contains methods to convert from geo coordinates (latitude, longitude, altitude) to cartesian coordinates (x, y, z) and back.

+## QML files

+### ScatteredItemView.qml
+This view shows a wireframe of a QML scene.
+It can be rotated and zoomed.
+Elements can be isolated.

 # Third party files

 ## beautify.js